-If the prospect selects this, they have the ability to expand a dropdown on the booking page and select a different region / time zone.
+If the prospect selects this, they can expand a dropdown on the booking page and select a different region/time zone.

 Time zones within Instant Booker

-If you are booking on behalf of a prospect, or if you want to keep your colleague's local time in mind when viewing their availability in Instant Booker, you have the ability to adjust this in a couple places.
+If you are booking on behalf of a prospect, or if you want to keep your colleague's local time in mind when viewing their availability in Instant Booker, you can adjust this in a couple of places.

 When booking on behalf of a prospect, you will be presented by an Intermediary screen.
 On this screen, you can select the time zone you wish to display on the calendar while booking.
 This should be the prospect's local time zone.

 This time zone is not automatically populated and will need to be provided based upon your prospect's region.